-- State definitively the issues to be addressed and the performance measures for evaluating a system design at the beginning of the study. - Collect information on the system layout and operating procedures based on conversations with the "expert" for each part of the system. - Delineate all information and data summaries in an "assumptions document," which becomes the major documentation for the model. - Interact with the manager on a regular basis to make sure that the correct problem is being solved and to increase model credibility. - Perform a structured walk-through (before any programming is performed) of the conceptual simulation model as embodied in the assumptions document before an audience of all key project personnel. - Use sensitivity analyses [see Law and Kelton (1991)] to determine important model factors, which have to be modeled carefully. - Simulate the existing manufacturing system (if there is one) and compare model performance measures
+- State definitively the issues to be addressed and the performance measures for evaluating a system design at the beginning of the study. - Collect information on the system layout and operating procedures based on conversations with "subject-matter experts" (SME).

-(e.g., throughput and average time in system) to the comparable measures from the actual system.
+- Delineate all information and data summaries in an "assumptions document," which becomes the major documentation for the model. - Interact with the manager (or decision-maker) on a regular basis to make sure that the correct problem is being solved and to increase model credibility. - Perform a structured walk-through (before any programming is performed) of the conceptual simulation model as embodied in the assumptions document before an audience of SME, managers, etc. - Use sensitivity analyses [see Law and Kelton (1991)] to determine important model factors, which have to be modeled carefully. - Simulate the existing manufacturing system (if there is one) and compare model performance measures (e.g., throughput and average time in system) to the comparable measures from the actual system.